neda-noor-m/DataEngineeringZoomCamp/notes/module2.md

 fill in the values needed for keys in the flow `04_gcp_kv.yaml` and execute the code.
 If you go to KV Store found in Namespaces->zoomcamp->KV Store you will see all KVs are added.
 <h2>05_GCP_setup</h2>
 What we're gonna do here is to create GCP resources.
 We here again use `pluginDefualts` for not to have to repeat some code.
+Execute this code and see everytings get added to GC.